1) My story begins the year after the Flood,

 That orb was grieved by its murderous exalters,

-Revolted by the worship of those psychotic knaves.
+Revolted by the idolatry of those psychotic knaves.

 39) "The Servant" was the name men first called our star;